evkx/evkx.github.io/content/technology/suspension/_index.md

 The purpose of suspension on cars is to provide a smooth and comfortable ride for the passengers while also ensuring that the vehicle is stable, controllable, and safe to drive.
 The suspension system serves several important functions, including:

-- Maintaining tire contact with the road surface: The suspension system keeps the wheels in contact with the road surface, which is important for traction, steering, and braking.
+- Maintaining tire contact with the road surface: The suspension system keeps the wheels in contact with the road surface, essential for traction, steering, and braking.

 - Absorbing shock and vibration: The suspension system absorbs shock and vibration from the road surface, which helps to minimize the impact of bumps and rough roads on the vehicle and its passengers.